kosiniii/anonimbot/README.md

 ## Bot description

 This bot works by using Telegram Client API to create a private group for two random anonymous users.
 If one of the users does not enter the chat after a while, the chat is automatically closed for everyone (deleted).
+Adding and creating a nickname to anonymize a user in a group

 ## Commands